l2iterative/alternative-serde0/README.md

 - A sequence whose *immediate* child is `u8`, no exception.
 This applies to `[u8]`, `Vec<u8>`.
 - The starting segment of a tuple that consists of only `u8`, which applies to `[u8; 0..=32]` and `(u8, u8, u8, ..., u8, T, ...)`.
-Of course, one may prefer to support only the former but not the latter, but this is not possible as `serde` interprets the short `u8` vector as like tuple, so in order to support short `u8` vector, we have to allow the starting segment of a tuple.
+Of course, one may prefer to support only the former but not the latter, but this is not possible as `serde` interprets the short `u8` vector as like tuple, so in order to support short `u8` vectors, we have to handle the starting segment of a tuple of type `u8`.
+This is not disadvantagous because we also save space for storing the tuple.
+If we really want to disgintuish them, it is likely that the serializer needs to leave hints to the deserializer, as serialization itself is an art from left to right, and the deserializer does not have the ability to look ahead.

 The finite-state automata, throughout the process, is being activated and deactivated.
 - **Activate:** The start of serializing a sequence or a tuple would activate it.